jimmysmits/CloudNotes/Preparation-Exam.md

 ```

-## Variables type: Object
+## Complex type: Object
-Similarly, using _Object_ we can use multiple data-types instead of a specified one for _Map_
+Similarly, using `object` we can use multiple data types instead of a specified one for `map`

 ```
 variable "myobject" {